genius-11243/Blodo/README.md

 # Blodo
-This application will help to donate blood by an easy way to request blood
+This application will help to donate blood and an easy way to request blood by sending hospitals a table of all your needs